 Updated August 2014

 Today, children are constantly being exposed to television shows and movies that contain explicit material such as increased violence, as well as inappropriate language and sexual content.
 With increased availability of these materials, many parents find it hard to monitor what their children are exposed to on a daily basis.
 As a result many have begun to rely on recommendations made by the Motion Picture Association of America and the TV Parental Guidelines Monitoring Board.

 In November 1968, the Motion Picture Association of America created the Classification and Rating Administration (CARA) which is responsible for rating movies.
 While the system is voluntary, most major films are rated before being released in theaters.
 Since the rating system was put in place, parents have used the rating system to deem what is and is not appropriate for their children to watch.
-Currently CARA gives a G-rating to movies that are appropriate for all audiences and have “no content that would be objectionable to most parents.”
+Currently CARA gives a G-rating to movies that are appropriate for all audiences and have “nothing that would offend parents for viewing by children.”

 Over the years some researchers have become increasingly concerned with the amount of violence in movies, especially in movies that are given a G-rating by CARA.
 To determine how much and what kind of violence existed in these movies, the Harvard Center for Risk Analysis at the Harvard School of Public Health looked at all G-rated animated feature films that were released in theaters between 1937 and 1999.

 Between 1937 and 1999, 74 films were released and any acts of violence found were categorized into three categories: light (funny), dark (sinister) or neutral.
 Lighter violence included scenes like Dumbo shooting peanuts from his trunk at the ringmaster in Dumbo, whereas the killing of Bambi’s mother in Bambi would be considered darker violence.